 Other large foundations, such as the Robert Bosch Stiftung, the Volkswagen Foundation, the Deutsche Bundesstiftung Umwelt, the Klaus Tschira Stiftung (only in German) and the German Foundation for Peace Research (only in German), also support researchers, research projects and institutions with substantial funding.

-Especially important is the Stifterverband für die Deutsche Wissenschaft, a registered charity that brings together some 3,000 companies, business associations, foundations and private individuals.
-The trust capital of the more than 600 foundations supported by the Stifterverband’s subsidiary DSZ – Deutsches Stiftungszentrum currently amounts to over 2.6 billion euros.
-These foundations are able to spend approximately 140 million euros of revenues and donations a year to promote their charitable goals.
+An especially important body here is the Stifterverband (only in German), a registered charity that brings together approx. 3,000 companies, business associations, foundations and private individuals.
+The trust capital of the approx. 680 foundations supported by the Stifterverband’s subsidiary Deutsches Stiftungszentrum (DSZ) (only in German), currently amounts to approx. 3.2 billion euros.

 With 4,500 members, the Association of German Foundations (Bundesverband Deutscher Stiftungen) is the largest organisation of foundations in Europe.
 It represents the interests of over 23,000 foundations in Germany.